 Raising the Bar

 When using insurance to pay for sessions, your clinician has to give you a diagnosis that will be a part of your permanent health record.
-This has the possibly of affecting background checks, job possibilities and insurance quotes, just to name a few.
+This has the possibility of affecting background checks, job possibilities and insurance quotes, just to name a few.
 Although we will discuss diagnoses in session, these records will not be available or seen by anyone besides your clinician and yourself.

 Private Pay is actually more affordable for individuals and/or families with high insurance deductibles.
 If you use insurance, the clinic will charge you full price (usually $175-$250) per session until your deductible is met, which for some can be upwards of $5,000+.
-Even if you meet your deductible halfway through the year, session rates usually average out to be slightly more affordable or the same price as using insurance and paying deductibles and co-pays.
+Even if you meet your deductible halfway through the year, session rates usually average out to be slightly more affordable or the same price as using insurance and paying deductibles and copays.

 HIGHER QUALITY OF CARE

 Private pay at Revitalize ensures that 100% of payments go directly to your therapist.
-Most practices that accept insurance only give their sub-contractors 50-60% of their earnings (before taxes).
+Most practices that accept insurance or government aide only give their sub-contractors 50-60% of their earnings (before taxes).
 The rest goes to insurance, EHR (electronic health records) software, office space, supplies, and marketing.
 What this means is that therapists end up seeing 25+ clients per week to keep a steady income as well as completing significantly more paperwork to meet insurance requirements.
 This often leads to burnout.
 With private pay, therapists are able to see fewer clients per week, which ensures a high quality of care, time and effort available for each client.